 The ‘Bakery’ on mainstreet Invermere, has been in operation since 1956 (founded by a Dutch baker, Jan Van Driel).
 The bakers have changed over the years, but they still offer traditional, artisan breads, homemade baked goods (including Gluten free) and micro-roast coffee.

 The historic Miner’s Hall built in 1898 by architect E.J.
 Weston has been a rallying point for the community of Rossland for over 120 years.
 Today it’s the home of the Gold Fever Follies, offers a new family-friendly musical comedy every summer with cancan dancing, original music and exciting characters based on Rossland’s gold rush days of the late 1890s.

 The Old Bauernhaus Restaurant in Kimberley, is literally older than the Canada (375+ years).
 It was built in Germany in 1640, dismantled and shipped to Canada in 1987, and then reconstructed.
-Today the new owners (Nils & Michelle) serve traditional Bavarian dishes (bring your appetite for the Bavarian Feast) and believe in the ‘Slow Food Movement’ which advocates local, sustainable eating.
+The current owners serve traditional Bavarian dishes (bring your appetite for the Bavarian Feast) and believe in the ‘Slow Food Movement’ which advocates local, sustainable eating.